 Web: manoa.hawaii.edu/music/

 With the best acoustics of any concert hall its size in the state, the Mae Zenke Orvis Auditorium is the site of numerous recitals and concerts.
-The auditorium seats 400, providing an intimate yet formal setting for soloists and small ensembles.
-The auditorium is used throughout the year for performances of both Western and ethnic music by the music department, the UH Mānoa community, and local and international artists.
+The auditorium seats 400, providing an intimate yet formal setting for soloists and small ensembles, and is used throughout the year for performances of both Western classical and various other musical traditions by students and faculty artists of the UH Mānoa Department of Music, the UH Mānoa community, and local and international artists.

 Information on all events in Orvis can be accessed by visiting the Music Department website: manoa.hawaii.edu/music/.